Portland High-Rise Condos

 A: Most high-rise towers in Portland will come with deeded, assigned parking for each unit.
 Some older buildings like the Roosevelt and some mid-rises in the NW 23rd area have no parking so owners have to utilize street parking.
 The deeded spaces are typically in a garage under or adjacent to the building.
 The number of spots you'll get depends on how many the previous owner is selling.
 Don't assume that just because you're buying a big two-bedroom condo or even a penthouse that you'll be getting more than one space.
 Also don't assume that because the listing agent put the number "2" next to the parking field in the MLS listing that they are correct.
 The only way to know for sure is to review the HOA docs and to see what spaces are deeded with the unit and will convey at closing.
 Some condos will have Tandem parking, which is a single-width space that's extra deep and can accomodate two cars.
 The Holy Grail of Portland condo parking is to have two side-by-side spaces but those are increasingly hard to find.
 Check The Metropolitan and Vista if side-by-side parking is important to you.

 Have any other questions about Portland high-rise living?
-Contact us and we'll be glad to help.
+Contact us using the form below and we'll be glad to help.
 We love talking about Portland real estate!